Godnoken/MyLibrary/README.md

 **Added more sorting functions and a menu.
 Will likely not add filtering as it would require me to rewrite the whole indexing system.**
 1. More filtering functions.

+**Added.
+User can now delete all books or revert settings back to default with a few clicks.
+Works on cloud and local storage.**
 2. Delete all data (usersettings, books etcetera)

 ## Features That Might Be Considered